-Modern sense is from French en détail "piece by piece, item by item" (as opposed to en gros), a commercial term used where we would today use retail.
-Military sense is 1708, from notion of "distribution in detail of the daily orders first given in general," including assignment of specific duties.
+Military sense of "selection of an individual or body of troops for a particular service" is from 1708, from the notion of "distribution in detail of the daily orders first given in general," including assignment of specific duties.

 1630s, "relate or narrate in particulars," from French détailler "cut up in pieces; narrate in particulars," from Old French detaillier "cut in pieces" (12c.), from de- "entirely" (see de-) +taillier "to cut in pieces" (see tailor (n.)).
 Meaning "divide or set off" (especially for military duty) is from 1793.
 Related: Detailed; detailing.